 Depending on the nature of your business, you may need to understand which payment options are preferred in different countries.
 For example, Germany predominantly prefers to pay via online bank transfers.

 The technical setup of a worldwide strategy is a common discussion point in the digital industry at the moment.There is no technical consensus on whether a TLD (Top level domain) or ccTLD (Country code top level domain) is best, and Pierre Far from Google stated that search engines look at both setups in the same way.
 With this in mind, it is best to pick the setup that most suits your business needs.
 However, there are certain measures that need to be put in place to ensure that search engines are clear on your setup and indexing preferences.
-This can carried out with an Href Lang Sitemap.
+This can be carried out using Hreflang tags or sitemaps.